-Who knew a vegan cheese cake that requires no baking and looks so pretty can actually be this easy and delicious?
-It’s also loaded with healthy fats from the raw crust and cashew cream filling but I also use a secret ingredient to give it a nice boost of nutrition.
-This raw vegan raspberry cheese cake bars recipe is going to be your new favorite!
+Who knew a vegan cheesecake that requires no baking and looks so pretty can actually be this easy and delicious?
+It’s also loaded with healthy fats from the raw crust and cashew cream filling.
+I also use a secret ingredient to give it a nice boost of nutrition.
+This raw vegan raspberry cheesecake bar recipe is going to be your new favorite!

 Raw Vegan Raspberry Cheese Cake Bars

 I’m presenting to you my completely raw vegan raspberry cheesecake bars with an almond and walnut base crust.
 These bars can be eaten frozen for a more “ice cream” type of texture.
 Although I prefer it at room temperature to get the full feel of the creamy cheesecake filling.

 The trick to these vegan raspberry cheesecake bars it to use soaked cashews and zucchini?!
 Say, what?!
 Yes, zucchini and no one will never know it’s there.
 When blended they exude a little extra starch which helps to give it that great texture.

 Now if you’re in a hurry and soaking your cashews just isn’t plausible I have a trick.
 You can do a “quicky” soak by placing your cashews in boiling water for 10 mins.
 It won’t technically be raw vegan but still very worth making.

 I recommend you use a high-speed blender like a Vitamix or Blendtec for this recipe to achieve that super soft creamy texture!

 Once everything is frozen together, simply let it sit at room temperature for a few minutes before cutting into squares.
 This helps with getting a beautiful layered square that’s creamy, smooth and sweet!

 Products I used in this recipe…